nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

       <td><code class="highlighter-rouge">0..1</code></td>
     <td>string</td>
     <td>Business version of the service definition</td>
 <td>This is used to identify a specific version of a <code class="highlighter-rouge">ServiceDefinition</code> when it is referenced in a specification, model, design or instance.
-The version can be appended to the url to allow a reference to a particular business version of the service definition with the format [url]|[version].
 This is generally used by FHIR servers.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">name</code></td>